iholloma/crdh/_essays/v01-09-revealing-political-bias.md

 contemplated.
 Was this prominence accompanied by an unbiased handling of differing political opinions?

-{% figure caption: "Typical layout of the *Washington Post*'s editorial page, based on the paper's August 21, 1953 edition.
+{% figure caption: "Figure 1.
+Typical layout of the *Washington Post*'s editorial page, based on the paper's August 21, 1953 edition.
 The positioning of the Herblock cartoon at the top center of the page naturally draws the eye of the reader, making it likely to be the first element of the page to